 - While bars are baking pulverize your toffee bits in blender or food processor.

-- Sprinkle on bars immediately upon removing from oven.
+- Sprinkle on the cheesecake immediately upon removing from oven.

-- Let cool on wire rack 30-45 minutes and then cover and transfer to refrigerator to continue cooling for at least 3 hours or overnight.
+- Let the pan cool on wire rack 30-45 minutes and then cover and transfer to refrigerator to chill for at least 3 hours or overnight.